asood-life/asood-life/README.md

 <ul>
 <li>Declared the winner in Snakes and Hackers II, an event organized by Major League Hacking (MLH), where our team successfully implemented a series of board games with escalating difficulties using HTML, CSS, and JavaScript.</li>
 <li>Secured the theme prize at Wild Hacks II for presenting a proposal to develop a web interface using the MERN Stack.
 The project aimed to facilitate exploration of the rich diversity of flora and fauna within Wildlife Sanctuaries and Natural Parks.</li>
-<li>Attained the top position in Cassandra 2021: Data Analysis Event, held under the banner of UDYAM</li>
+<li>Attained the top position in Cassandra 2021: a Data Analysis Event, organized under the banner of UDYAM</li>
 </ul>

 <span></span>